-I develop and apply novel datasets and statistical methods to empirically estimate human impacts on climate and, in turn, on our food and health systems.
-Though my primary training is in environmental economics, I borrow extensively from other disciplines including machine learning, climate science, agronomy and epidemiology.
+I develop and apply novel datasets and statistical methods to empirically estimate human impacts on climate and, in turn, on our food, economic and health systems.
+Though my primary training is in environmental economics, I borrow extensively from other disciplines including machine learning, climate science and agronomy.

-My research has three primary streams.
+My research has two primary streams.
 In the first, I study how agricultural productivity responds to changes in climate focusing on how humans alter the transfer of sunlight through the atmosphere and how this, in turn, impacts crop yields.
 I am also particularly interested in the role of historic and future water supply in determining global agricultural productivity.
 In the second, I develop and characterize satellite remote sensing algorithms for use in applied research.
 These streams converge as I develop and apply remotely sensed datasets to estimate how global environmental change affects agricultural and other socioeconomic systems.